Asphalt Maintenance: The Right Steps!

 Give us a call Toll Free 1-866-399-5562 or email us your question: you'll get answers you can count on.

 The dramatic changes in weather associated with different seasons can significantly impact the condition of your asphalt.
 In order to properly maintain your asphalt surface, you will need to understand the important role seasonal weather plays in this process.
-Below are a few tips to help you adjust your asphalt maintenance efforts by season.
+Below are a few tips to help you adjust your maintenance efforts by season.

-Before the sticky-tar days of summer settle in, there are 5 items to check off on your asphalt maintenance list.
+Before the sticky-tar days of summer settle in, there are 5 items to check off on your to-do list.
 Once the heat hits, you certainly will not want to be out there on the hot blacktop trying to get your asphalt repair done.
 Here is your 5 point pre-summer checklist, in order of doing, for your blacktop maintenance.

 No matter what you have bordering your blacktop, this is the first place that damage creeps in.
 If you have lawn or flower beds, grass and weeds find the strength to start making inroads and cracking the edges.
 Concrete curbs and gravel borders still have seams where those grass and weed plants find their way in.
-Start your asphalt maintenance by edging any adjoining lawn, and clearing a one- to two-inch border.
+Start by edging any adjoining lawn, and clearing a one- to two-inch border.
 Weed your flower beds, and make sure perennial plants aren't getting too close.
 With curbs and gravel, you can do a quick, permanent kill by pouring vinegar to kill the plants.

 It may not sound like asphalt repair, but it is!
 For superior blacktop maintenance, always clean up any fuel and oil spills as soon as possible.
 Those spills will eat away your blacktop at an alarming rate.
-To clean them, use a degreaser cleaner engineered for asphalt maintenance and a stiff brush or broom.
+To clean them, use a degreaser cleaner engineered for asphalt and a stiff brush or broom.
 Using a pressure washer is a bad idea as it drives the stain deep into pores of the blacktop.
 When you've finished removing all the stains, wash and/or sweep the entire surface to complete the cleaning portion of your blacktop maintenance.

 Repairing potholes is clearly a necessary part of asphalt repair, and it's a surprisingly easy job you can do yourself.
 Begin by clearing all the loose pieces around the edge using a hammer and chisel, or an old screwdriver, and square up the edges.
 Top up the hole to a 2-inch depth with coarse gravel and sand, and tamp it down firmly with a 4 by 4.
 Finish the asphalt repair by pouring in cold patch and tamping down.